julianbrowne/bennett/README.md

 **root:** The root/stub address of the API that all API calls will be appended to.
 In this case Bennett will be calling "http://127.0.0.1/users/{userid}"
 **userid:** The value to interpolate into the URI template, making the actual call now "http://127.0.0.1/users/42".
 Bennett uses [URI Template JS](https://github.com/fxa/uritemplate-js) for this making it fully [RFC6570](http://tools.ietf.org/html/rfc6570) compliant.

-#### Test Cases
+#### Test Scenarios

-With an API spec and some data to enrich it the last piece of the puzzle is some test cases to exercise the API in meaningful ways.
+With an API spec and some data to enrich it the last piece of the puzzle is some test scenrios (journeys) to exercise the API in meaningful ways.

-Test cases look like this:
+Scenarios look like this:

-	test_case_name:
+	scenario_name:
 		- api_call
 		- api_call
 		- api_call

-	test_case_name:
+	scenario_name:
 		- api_call
 		- api_call
 		- api_call

 Test cases are executed in order with each API call waiting for the last one to complete before it begins.

+References to API calls may optionally contain overrides for parts of the API specification.
+This is to allow for "expected failures" where an unhappy-path needs to be tested but it doesn't make sense to call an expected failure an actual failure.
+For example, a GET for a known user at /users/42 might be expected to return a 200 and some data whereas the same GET for /users/99 might be expected to return a 404.
+All API settings are valid inside scenarios like this:

+	scenario_name:
+		- api_call
+		- api_call:
+			return: 404
+			desc: "expect to get not found response"
+		- api_call

 ### Install and Run

+	TODOC

 #### Installation

+	TODOC

 	git clone https://github.com/julianbrowne/bennett.git